int128/actions-tanpopo/tasks/kubebuilder-v4.5.2/README.md

 - `test/e2e/e2e_suite_test.go`
 - `test/e2e/e2e_test.go`

-If go.mod or go.sum have conflicts, use the current project's version.
+Resolve the conflicts as follows:

+- go.mod
+  - Use the original version.
+- go.sum
+  - After resolving the conflicts, run `go mod tidy` to update the file.
+- Others
-You don't need to commit the changes.
+  - Apply the merged changes.

+Do not run `git cherry-pick --continue`.

 Finally, run the following commands to update the project: